 This Southwestern grilled chicken salad is a tasty mix of chicken, black beans, corn, red pepper and poblano pepper, topped off with a creamy Avocado-Lime dressing.
 It makes a tasty dinner or a great dish for a summer barbecue.
 Serve on lettuce, with tortilla chips or in a wrap.
 This quick dinner will be ready in about 30 minutes.

 Summer is the time for fresh and tasty salads using lot of delicious veggies.
 This southwestern chicken salad is all about fresh, summery taste that you can make on your grill, without using the oven and heating up the house.
+If you are looking for more dinner salads try this tasty Big Mac Salad.

 I love all kinds of foods made on the grill – like burgers, ribs or pork kabobs.
 But sometimes I want a summer barbecue meal that is light and fresh, like this grilled chicken salad.
 You can make this ahead of time and take it to a barbecue or picnic for a healthy dish.